 Tips to get the best results when controlling weeds.

 - Correctly identifying them;

 - A weed is only a weed when it is present where you don’t want it;

-- Cultural control should always be at the back of your mind as dealing with what causes the conditions favouring the weed will stop it from occurring in the first place;
+- Cultural control should always be at the front of mind.
+Dealing with the conditions favouring a weed will stop it from occurring in the first place;

 - Always read the label and respective MSDS sheet on any turf protection chemical you are intending to use.